Comparing Cloud ERP vs. On-Premise

-The white paper explains the business benefits of cloud ERP vs on premise ERP software as well as the aspects businesses need to consider when comparing ERP options.
+The white paper explains the business benefits of cloud ERP vs. on-premise software, as well as the aspects businesses need to consider when comparing ERP options.

 Chris Garrity, Director of ERP Project Delivery at Terillium, authored the white paper to help shed some light on the options available today for companies considering ERP software.
 Chris drew on his knowledge gained during numerous ERP implementation projects over the past 25 years.